-The junior section meets every Wednesday from 6.30pm -7.30pm.
-We generally meet at Hinchingbrooke Country Park in Summer and the St Ivo Outdoor Centre running track in Winter.
+The junior section meets every Wednesday.
+We generally meet at Hinchingbrooke Country Park in summer and the St Ives Outdoor Centre running track in winter.
 We welcome young people, of all abilities, between the ages of 7 and 18 years.

 The sessions are led by qualified coaches who are members of BRJ Run & Tri.

 We strongly believe that taking part in sport from an early age not only builds character & confidence but also gives you a sense of accomplishment.
 Our aim for the juniors is to facilitate their growth through a number of opportunities that we are fortunate to be able to provide.
 We aim to install an environment that encourages the juniors to learn & develop at all times.
 We will achieve our goals by delivering a structured coaching model that takes a holistic approach to the health & wellbeing of all our juniors.

 The coaching model

 A coaching model is a framework that gives you an underlying structure of what you want to use when you are coaching your athletes.
 It establishes a relationship that’s built on trust & helps your athletes achieve their goals.
 It helps to provide a purpose to the sessions by designing an outcome from the beginning.
 This helps the session stay on track & keeps the development moving forwards at all times.